robatron/twitswarm/README.md

 We'll call this "Robot Roll Call" ([very related](http://www.youtube.com/watch?v=wKvSfG_XYyU)).
 In Robot Roll Call, each agent would ping each of their siblings.
 If one or more of their siblings didn't answer, they would [@Mention](http://support.twitter.com/entries/14023-what-are-replies-and-mentions) their master with a report.

+To make this project clean and interesting, I propose the following constraints:
-Each agent should be running an identical codebase.
+1. Each agent should be running an identical codebase.
+1. *All* communication should be done through twitter

 ## Master control of the swarm
 The swarm should be able to be commanded by one or more humans.
 Each agent should listen for commands via public twitter feed, and direct messages.
 E.g., you may want to have the agents restart a service on their host machine, or force-update themselves.